visheshikab/visheshikab/README.md

 - 🌱 I write what I learn here: https://medium.com/@visheshikab

 - ---------------------------------------------------------------------------------------
-Project 1: Indian Parliament Debates since 1952 - I scrape 5,000 documents of parliament debate minutes to see the evolution in India's governance discourse using Topic Modelling, a Natural Language Processing technique.
+Project 1: Indian Parliament Debates since 1952 - I scrape more than 5,000 documents of parliament debate minutes to see the evolution in India's governance discourse using Topic Modelling, a Natural Language Processing technique.
 You can check the application here: https://indianparliamentdebates.streamlit.app/

 A sneak peak:

 ![A sneak peak](final_gif1_small.gif)

 Libraries used: pandas, BeautifulSoup, fitz, nltk, numpy, matplotlib, gensim, wordcloud

+Project 2: Twitter Sentiment Analysis - I analyze tweets as positive or negative based using the Bernoulli Naive Bayes Classification technique.